Back

 • Duration-Neutral — A portfolio or trade construction where interest rate sensitivity nets to zero, isolating exposure to curve shape changes.

-• 2s10s Spread — The difference between the 10-year and 2-year Treasury yields, the most widely tracked yield curve slope measure.
+• 2s10s Spread (2-Year/10-Year) — The difference between the 10-year and 2-year Treasury yields, the most widely tracked yield curve slope measure.

-• Barbell vs. Bullet — Two portfolio structures — barbell concentrates in short and long maturities; bullet concentrates in intermediate maturities.
+• Barbell vs. Bullet — Two portfolio structures: barbell concentrates in short and long maturities; bullet concentrates in intermediate maturities.

 • Butterfly Spread — A three-legged yield curve trade that isolates curvature by going long the wings and short the belly, or vice versa.